 An effective customer success metrics dashboard should include insight into bookings data for new customers.
 Even though the role of the CS team is to maximize customer loyalty, visibility into the pipeline of incoming accounts is critical to proactive headcount planning and team management.

 Teams shouldn’t be making every decision in a reactive way as new customers sign on.
 But CS leaders can have more informed discussions with sales leaders based on new bookings data, creating a stronger partnership between the two teams and a smoother handoff to customer onboarding.

 3. Bookings Up for Renewal

-An effective dashboard of customer success metrics shows more than just the total number of customer accounts up for renewal.
+An effective dashboard of customer success metrics shows more than just the total number of customer accounts up for renewal and the renewal rate.
 Knowing the bookings numbers for accounts in the renewal cycle helps CS teams allocate time and resources in ways that will have the most meaningful impact on the company’s top-line growth.
 And the more efficiently CS helps drive top-line growth, the closer a company can get to reaching bottom line profitability.

 4. Logo Retention Rate and Customer Churn Rate

 Your logo retention rate is the percentage of customers who renewed compared to the total number of customers who were up for renewal.
-And your churn rate is the inverse of that metric (the percentage of customers who decided not to renew compared to the total number of renewal opportunities).
+And your churn rate is the inverse of that metric (the number of churned customers relative to the total number of renewal opportunities, expressed as a percentage).

 Logo and customer retention rates are critical components of a customer success metrics dashboard because they help you benchmark performance against historical data.
 While industry benchmarks say 90-95% retention for enterprise, 85% for mid-market, and 70-80% for small businesses are common, you should track performance for your unique business model.